 The top of the cliff is a Sacred Site and access is not permitted.
 Follow the road to the eastern side of the cliffs to see a spectacular view from the laterite shelf adjacent to the cliff base.

 The western side of the track leads to a small cliff, camping areas and a beach.
+There is also a composting toilet on this site.

 Also known as the Latram River, and incorporating Goanna Lagoon,Wathawuy is a stream that winds its way through open Eucalyptus forest.